aiidateam/aiida-pseudo/docs/source/dev.md

 2. The list of commits since the previous release, with links to them.

 Sort the commit items into the correct subsection of the change log.
-Ideally, the main changes or new features are also described at the top of the change log message, providing code snippets where it's useful.
+Ideally, describe the main changes or new features at the top of the change log message, providing code snippets where it's useful.

 Once you've prepared the release branch locally, commit and push it to Github:

     git commit -am '🚀 Release `v1.7.2`'
     git push -u origin release/1.7.2

-Now that the release branch is ready, merge it into `main` via a pull request.
-Make sure the remote `release/1.7.2` branch is up to date by pushing the local changes, then go to Github and create a pull request to the `main` branch of the official repository.
+Now that the release branch is ready, push the local changes to the remote `release/1.7.2` branch, then go to Github and create a pull request to the `main` branch of the official repository.

-After the pull request has been approved, merge the PR using the "Squash and Merge", and make sure the commit is simply named e.g. "🚀 Release `v1.7.2`".
+After the pull request has been approved, merge the PR using the **"Squash and Merge"**, and make sure the commit is simply named e.g. "🚀 Release `v1.7.2`".

 Once this is complete, fetch all the changes locally, checkout the `main` branch and make sure it's up to date with the remote: